sureshpandiyan1/whaly/readme.md

 whaly is the easy way to write a browser-based selenium scripts.It's fully focused on the words, because words better than codes.it's written in ruby language.it's only compatible for linux platform.

+## you can install via gem

+    gem install whaly

+    ## how to use

+    step1: create a your own empty filename, Example: 'test_google.txt'
+    step2: create a new .rb file, Example: 'whaly-file.rb' require 'whaly'

+        my_whaly = Whaly.new()
+        my_whaly.whaly_s('test_google.txt')

+     step3:  whaly-file.rb

+     "whaly engine is running until you press ctrl + c to stop"

+     step4: you are ready to write whaly codes in demo.txt, it will convert to selenium code in whalytest_test_google.txt.rb

+     if you want to stop the whaly-engine, just press ctrl + c at terminal for stop

 ## pre-release version

     v1.0.4